-If the physical examination and/or medical history indicates that the individual cannot perform the essential physical requirements of the job for which the or she has been selected, the offer of employment will he withdrawn unless the County is able to employ the individual by making reasonable accommodations.
+If the physical examination and/or medical history indicates that the individual cannot perform the essential physical requirements of the job for which the or she has been selected, the offer of employment will be, withdrawn unless the County is able to employ the individual by making reasonable accommodations.
 Under such circumstances, the selected individual and his or her medical care providers will be permitted to suggest any such accommodations for County's consideration.

-If the selected individual falsifies any statements on the job application or makes a false statement regarding his or her physical condition or medical history, either to the examining physician or to the Personnel officer, the individual shall be subject to dismissal.
+If the selected individual makes a false statement regarding his or her physical condition or medical history, either to the examining physician or to the Personnel officer, the individual shall be disqualified for employment or terminated if already employed subject to dismissal.